ogobrecht/ogobrecht.github.io.sources/content/posts/2020/why-i-like-sqlplus-for-deployment-scripts.md

            the application administrator or DBA for more information.
 ```

-If you are on Mac OS or Linux than you have to update to the latest SQLcl version 19.4 or use also the described workaround.
+If you are on Mac OS or Linux then you have to update to the latest SQLcl version 19.4 or use also the described workaround.

 ## UPDATE July 20, 2020

-The Bug still exists in SQLcl 20.2 and SQL Developer 20.2 under Windows - we have to wait a bit longer...
+The bug still exists in SQLcl 20.2 and SQL Developer 20.2 under Windows - we have to wait a bit longer...

 Again: happy scripting :-)<br>
 Ottmar